PixelThin/pixivue/README.md

 ### Embedded-video example
 NOTE: If you are pulling the image URL from a CMS (e.g. WordPress), use null or undefined for the default value

-NOTE: The embedded video component takes an object with properties title and url
+NOTE: The embedded video component takes an object with properties title and URL
 ```

 <template>